Treblle/prompt-enhancer.ai/CONTRIBUTING.md

 2. Feedback and suggestions will be provided
 3. Changes may be requested
 4. Once approved, PR will be merged

-## Financial Contributions 💖

-If you want to support the project:

-- Star the repository
-- Share with your network
-- Consider sponsoring via GitHub Sponsors

 **Thank you for contributing!
 Together, we can make AI Prompt Enhancer even more awesome! 🌟**